JyngJ/25S_ID403/README.md

 - `video_path`: input video location (e.g., `"./vid/111.mov"`)
 - `interval_seconds`: how frequently to sample frames
+- `set_detection`: whether to perform instance detection on extracted frames
+- `set_segmentation`: whether to perform instance segmentation on extracted frames
+- `class_id` : list of class ids for object detection
 - `group_size`: number of images per GPT request
 - `group_prompt`: the main prompt used for each image group
 - `final_questions`: list of follow-up questions asked after all images are processed